MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 Using Analytics for Azure DevOps, you can construct basic and filtered queries to return data of interest.
-You can run these queries directly in your browser, or within Power BI.
+You can run these queries directly in your browser or within Power BI.

 This article builds off information provided in [Query Analytics in Azure DevOps](../analytics/analytics-query-parts.md) and [Metadata reference for Azure Boards Analytics](../analytics/entity-reference-boards.md).
-Also, the queries are focused on retrieving work item data, however, the principles applies for querying other entity sets.
+Also, the queries is this article are focused on retrieving work item data, however, the principles applies for querying other entity sets.

 [!INCLUDE [temp](../includes/analytics-preview.md)]